alimranahmed/resources/articles/2020_02_17_Sudden visit to Mymensingh.md

 ## Overall Experience
 The experience of visiting a new place depends on so many things!
-I didn't have much expectation about Mymensingh as the city is not int the top list of travelers.
+I didn't have much expectation about Mymensingh as the city is not in the top list of travelers.
 The truth is, there is not much attraction for travelers.
 But if you are tired of overcrowded cities like Dhaka, then Mymensingh can be a good choice to get some fresh air.
 Visiting the Agricultural University, Botanical Garden, Brahmaputra River, Zinul Abedin Art Gallery, Muktagacha and eating some really tasty and famous food item can be a relief from the busy life.
 I am happy that I have visited Mymensingh, one